-A common Polypore which can be found growing in large numbers from Summer to Autumn.
+A common Polypore which can be found growing in large numbers at the base of Beech and Oak trees from Summer to Autumn.

 |Common Names||Blackening Polypore, Giant Polypore|